-The site is located at lot on plan 1/596894, 40 Nicholsons Lagoon Rd, Quipolly, NSW 2343, about 65 kilometres southwest of Tamworth and 20 kilometres northwest of the township of Quirindi in the Liverpool Plains Local Government Area (refer Figure 2.1).
+Preliminary Works Site 1 is located at lot on plan 1/596894, 40 Nicholsons Lagoon Rd, Quipolly, NSW 2343, about 65 kilometres southwest of Tamworth and 20 kilometres northwest of the township of Quirindi in the Liverpool Plains Local Government Area (refer Figure 2.1).
 The land is classified as RU1 and has been cleared for the purpose of primary production, being dominated by highly disturbed, non-native pastures.
 Land surrounding the site is also used for primary production.